salihkavaf/RemoteDispatcher/README.md

 dotnet tool install -g RemoteDispatcher
 ```

-or install the .nuget package and run the following query:
+or install the .nupkg package and run the following query:
 ```
 dotnet tool install dotnetsay --tool-path c:\path\to\package
 ```